YangXu19/2DX4_Milestones/README.md

-# Milestones
+# Project
-Project Milestones for Embedded Systems Project Course
+Project Milestones for Embedded Systems Project Course.

-## Project
 Using a Texas Instruments MSP-EXP432E401Y, design an embedded spatial measurement device similar to a LIDAR using a time-of-flight and IMU sensor.

 ## Milestones
 - Establish working LED and push button program